praton1729/praton_maze_blog/_posts/2020-12-07-ION_Memory_Allocator_part_1.md

 title : "ION Memory Allocator part-1"
 ---

+A history of the Ion memory allocator in Android.
+We discuss its need and its evolution over time and finally its dropping from the mainline linux kernel because of introduction of dmabuf-heaps.

 # What is ion memory allocator?

 ION is a generalized memory manager that Google introduced in the Android 4.0